Teen Girls Group

 Have trouble expressing her feelings and standing up for herself?

 You feel like you’ve tried everything.
-You push your daughter out of her comfort zone, you constantly praise her, you walk on eggshells to avoid giving any feedback that could be viewed as criticism.
-Unfortunately, without a stable view of self, many teens turn to unhealthy coping skills like isolation, self-harm, and even substance abuse to cope.
+You push your daughter out of her comfort zone; you consistently praise her and walk on eggshells to avoid giving any feedback that could be viewed as criticism.
+Unfortunately, many teens turn to unhealthy coping skills like isolation, self-harm, and even substance abuse to cope without a stable view of self.

 I’m Meghan Renzi, founder of Therapy and Mindfulness Practices.
-I have worked as a teen therapist in various settings for the past 8 years.
-I have seen first hand how group therapy can help teen girls to connect, relate and see that they are not alone!
+I have worked teens in various mental health and school settings for over a decade.
+I have seen first hand how group therapy can help teen girls to connect, relate, and know that they are not alone!

-“If I am having a bad week, I know it is going to be okay because I can share about it in group”
+“If I am having a bad week, I know it will be okay because I can share it in the group.”

 “It is so cool hearing what you (group members) have to say because it is a totally different perspective!”